MartinStokroos/TrueRMS/README.md

 This method stops the acquisition:
 `void stop(void);`

-Update must be called on basis of a regular time interval to obtain accurate readings.
+`update()` must be called on basis of a regular time interval to obtain accurate readings.
 The loop iteration time defines the sample rate. `Value` is the (instantaneous) sample value:

 `void update(int Value);`